OpenStackSanDiego/CloudStorageWorkshop/BlockStorage.md

 Congrats!
 You accomplished some basic block storage and snapshot actions!

-Be sure to log out of the cirros image and destroy the volume, snapshot and virtual machines.

 Once you're done, return back to the <A HREF="../master/README.md">main page</A> for the next type of storage!